-Matthew 'discovered' the viola at the age of 26.
-At the time he was pursuing a career as a violinist and had devised a special learning programme for the instrument.
-His theory was that if he could play Beethoven's Violin Concerto on the viola, a more cumbersome instrument, then it would be child's play with the violin.
-In fact, he fell under the spell of the instrument's warm, almost greedy sound.
-Soon he was winning the Gee International Viola Competition.
+Matthew "discovered" the viola at the age of 26.
+At the time, he was pursuing a career as a violinist and had devised a special learning program for the instrument.
+According to his theory, if he could play Beethoven's Violin Concerto on the viola, a more cumbersome instrument, then it would be child's play with the violin.
+In fact, he fell under the spell of the instrument's warm, almost greedy tones.
+It wasn't long before he won the Gee International Viola Competition.

-Matthew started learning music at the age of seven.
+Matthew began learning music at the age of seven.
 His mentors were Julian Olevsky, Roman Totenberg (former assistant to Carl Flesch in Berlin), Michael Tree and Jaime Laredo.
-In 1985 he became an assistant to Masao Kawasaki at the Cincinnati College Conservatory of Music.
-His academic training was completed with a Bachelor of Arts degree in Philosophy from Dartmouth College, and a Master of Music degree.
+In 1985, he became Masao Kawasaki's assistant at the Cincinnati College Conservatory of Music.
+His university training was completed with a Bachelor of Philosophy from Dartmouth College, and a Master of Music.

-Matthew joined the Berlin Philharmonic in 1991 after serving as Vice Principal Viola of the National Arts Centre Orchestra.
-Since 2003 he has been teaching at the Hanns Eisler Hochschule for Music in Berlin.
+Matthew joined the Berlin Philharmonic in 1991 after serving as Vice Principal Viola of the National Arts Center Orchestra.
+Since 2003, he has taught at the Hanns Eisler Hochschule für Musik in Berlin.

 It was in this context that our artistic director, David Molard Soriano, presented a...